New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: The new lattice data on the form factors

 \section{The new lattice data on the form factors}

-As mentioned in the introduction, the Belle experiment has attempted to fit the form factors and the Standard Model parameters, i.e. $V_{cb}$ simultaneously.
+As mentioned in the introduction, the Belle experiment attempted to fit the form factors and the SM parameter $V_{cb}$ simultaneously.
 However, it is important to mention that it has always required one lattice input, such as $\mathcal{F}(1)$.
-Furthermore, an inclusion of the NP effects increase the number of parameters and the experiment cannot fit all of them, as demonstrated in our previous paper \cite{emizh}: for example, in order to fit the right-handed contribution, we needed to include another form factor $h_V(1)$ as an input.
+Furthermore, an inclusion of the NP effects increase the number of parameters and the experiment cannot fit all of them, as demonstrated in our previous paper \cite{emizh}: for example, in order to fit the right-handed contribution, \cn{one must} include \cn{the} form factor $h_V(1)$ as an input.
 Now that the lattice QCD results are available, one can perform the NP fit in a more systematic way, by including the lattice data together with the experimental data.
 In the following sections, we will illustrate how to perform such fit.

-\comm{The three lattice QCD collaborations have recently published the results on the $B\to D^*$ vector and axial-vector form factors~\cite{fermilab,jlqcd,hpqcd}}.
+{The three lattice QCD collaborations have recently published the results on the $B\to D^*$ vector and axial-vector form factors~\cite{fermilab,jlqcd,hpqcd}}.
 Previously only the zero-recoil results were available~\cite{fermilabold}; however, the new papers have computed the form factors on a few points around the low recoil region.
 As shown in the previous section, our study requires not only these two types of form factors but also the pseudoscalar and tensor ones.
 These form factors could in principle, be obtained from the lattice simulation as well (see e.g.~\cite{hpqcd}).
 On the other hand, as introduced in~\cng{\cite{tensorff}}, they can be related to the vector and axial-vector form factors.
 We derive these relations in Appendix~\ref{app:ffrelations}, which agree with the results in~\cite{tensorff}.
 Thus, in the following, we relate the pseudoscalar and tensor form factors to the vector and axial-vector form factors, for which the lattice results are available.

-In the lattice results, the form factors are parameterised using the so-called BGL parameterisation \cite{bgl}.
+In the lattice results, the form factors are parameterised using the BGL parameterisation \cite{bgl}.
 Thus, in this article, we use the same parameterisation.
 The form factors are related to them as follows:

 where the $q^2$ (or $w$) dependence of the form factors is implicit.
 By using these definitions, the helicity amplitudes can be now written in a very simple manner: